But since the lives of dogs and cats can be unpredictable, it’s important to be prepared for any unexpected costs – and give yourself peace of mind.

 What is a pre-existing condition?

-If a condition exists or occurs before the commencement date of the first policy period or within an applicable waiting period, it may be excluded from cover as a pre-existing condition depending on the insurer.
+If a condition exists or occurs before the commencement date of the first policy period or within an applicable waiting period, it may be excluded from cover as a pre-existing condition depending on the policy issuer.

 A good understanding of policy terms and conditions can help you decide which policy is best for your circumstances.
 This is because all pet insurance policies will have some exclusions, including stipulations around the treatment of pre-existing conditions – the most likely scenario being they will not cover any costs associated with the treatment of a condition that is pre-existing in your pet, prior to the policy being taken out.